- Workshops are 30-45 minutes or 1 class period

 Using the performance as a launching pad, either Dennis the performer/playwright or Kimberly the performer/director, will answer questions about putting together a show, performing on stage and the stories from the show.
 The performers Act!vate each workshop to promote learning.
 They draw upon extensive experience as performer/educators to make the activities fun, memorable and stimulating.
 Because children learn better when their senses are engaged, each workshop incorporates tangible objects and physical activity whenever possible.

-PLEASE NOTE: A half-hour pre-show acting workshop for up to 12 participants is included with each show at no additional charge.
+NOTE: The half-hour pre-show acting workshop for up to 12 participants is included with each show at no additional charge.

 Nine Workshops Options to Choose From: